kikinteractive/card-tester/README.md

 An online service that runs many of our QA checklist tests.
 It cab be used for cards that would like to be included in the more card.

+###Heroku Setup

 The service is avilible at [cards-tester.herokuapp.com](http://cards-tester.herokuapp.com).

+The tester uses phantomjs running on heroku.
+It requires the builtpack-multi buildback to be configured on the heroku application.
+Details can be found here (heroku-buildpack-multi)[https://github.com/ddollar/heroku-buildpack-multi]

+###Results

 The results are servered as a JSON object.
 An example of the Youtube Card output is below: